WHAT TO DO IN PORTOVENERE IN ONE DAY

 Before you arrive at St. Peter Church, you will see Lord Byron´s Grotto to the right.

-This area was named the Bay of Poets because of the English poets that loved it.
-When Lord Byron stayed, he would often swim across the bay to see Percy Bysshe Shelley, another poet in residence.
+This area was named the Bay of Poets because English poets loved it.
+When Lord Byron visited, he would often swim across the bay to see Percy Bysshe Shelley, another poet in residence.
 These days, it is a great place to sail, dive, and yes, swim (though the currents are tricky).

 Boat tours are bringing you to the grotto (not all, so double-check if you book your tour).

 Church of Saint Peter

-The San Pietro Church (Chiesa di San Pietro) stands tall and proud on a hill – quite a unique location for a church.
-But as I said, this town is so special – and so is this church.
+The San Pietro Church (Chiesa di San Pietro) stands tall and proud on a hill.
+I said that this town is so special – and so is this church.

-So, the exterior is impressive, but so is the interior – white, but not overly full of glitz and glamour.
+So, the exterior is impressive, but so is the interior – white, but not overly full of glitz and glamour that we know from other Italian churches.
 It is really special, so make sure to have a quick peek.
-But it is not only the church you should see – walk around the building and enjoy the gorgeous views and scenery.

 Church of San Lorenzo

 Right next to Doria Castle, you can find the Church of San Lorenzo.
 This church was built in the 12th century after Porto Venere had become part of the Gulf of Genoa.
-It has undergone several restorations over time, and you will pass it on your way to Doria Castle.
+It has undergone several restorations over time.

 The interior of this church is well worth a quick look, but if you are short on time, the view from outside is beautiful, too.

 Situated on a rocky plateau with a towering structure, Doria Castle is one of the highlights in Porto Venere.
 It was built as a typical Genoese military structure and dates back to the 12th-14th centuries.